AlexanderPoone/CloudProject/README.md

 <!--## Group members-->

 ## Objective
 We are writing a lightweight cloud storage deduplication program.
-Issues scalability, deduplication granularity and usefulness, and security will be addressed.
+Technical issues like scalability, deduplication granularity, the usefulness of deduplication, and security will be addressed.

-DynamoDB is used to store the key-value pairs of <block id; binary content>, <file id; user id, file path, file sequence, metadata>, <user id; metadata>
+DynamoDB is used to store the key-value pairs of `<block id; binary content>`, `<file id; user id, file path, file sequence, metadata>`, `<user id; hash, salt, first name, last name>`

 The front end is planned to be written in Flutter, so that it can be used on mobile devices.